Frida Ghitis: Progress in race relations in the United States now looks set to take a leap backward after Trump's election

 Millions of members of America’s minority groups are having conversations they never imagined they would need to hear.

 Some Jewish Americans are discussing where they might seek refuge if things take a more ominous turn.
 American Jews feel, as German Jews did before them in the 1930s, that they are patriotic, integrated and live safely in their country.
-But Trump's campaign brought anti-Semitism into the open.
-Jewish journalists came under attack
+But Trump’s campaign brought anti-Semitism into the open.
+Jewish journalists came under attack, even as the Trump campaign revived anti-Semitic conspiracy innuendo.

 Muslims, meanwhile, have good reason to fear the future after Trump put them near the top of his list of targets.
 They are certainly feeling the hate.